 These range from traditional methods of market research such as focus groups and in-depth interviews with HCPs, patients and carers, through to identifying and engaging with scientists, academics and other key opinion leaders (KOLs).

 Hospital Episode Statistics (HES) also provide insightful data on all hospital admissions in England, from clinical information on operations and diagnoses to patient data such as group, gender and ethnicity.

-Some of this data can be quite complex, but with the help of analytics solutions such as Meditrends, NHS or pharmaceutical professionals can better understand and leverage the data for the benefit of patients.
+Some of this data can be quite complex, but with the help of analytics solutions, NHS or pharmaceutical professionals can better understand and leverage the data for the benefit of patients.